Photon emission without quantum jumps: Abstract

 \section{Abstract}

-When modelling photon emission, we often assume that emitters experience random quantum jumps.
-When a quantum jump occurs the emitter transitions suddenly into a lower energy level, while spontaneously generating a single photon.
-However, this point of view is misleading when modelling, for example, quantum optical systems which rely on far-field interference effects for applications like distributed quantum computing and quantum sensing.
-In this paper, we show that the dynamics of an emitter in the free radiation field can be described without imposing quantum jumps by instead using a Schr\"odinger equation based on a locally-acting Hermitian Hamiltonian.
+When modelling photon emission, we often assume that the emitter experiences a random quantum jump.
+When a quantum jump occurs, the emitter transitions suddenly into a lower energy level, while spontaneously generating a single photon.
+However, this point of view is misleading when modelling quantum optical systems which rely on far-field interference effects for applications like distributed quantum computing and non-invasive photonic quantum sensing.
+In this paper, we highlight that the dynamics of an emitter in the free radiation field can be described by simply solving a Schr\"odinger equation based on a locally-acting Hamiltonian without invoking the notion of quantum jumps.
 Our approach is nevertheless consistent with quantum optical master equations.